Lemon Blueberry Overnight Quinoa (+ my trip to Prince Edward Island)

 And then the food…oh my goodness what an experience!

 The Inn has a unique approach to food that I've really never seen before.
 They focus on three core values: farm, fire and feast; and each meal is centered around those three things.
-They have a working farm on property where they source the majority of their produce. [the farm] Then everything, like literally everything, is cooked over open flame. [the fire] And each night dinner is served at large banquet tables where everyone mingles and shares, with an open kitchen and chefs that presented each course. [the feast]
+They have a working farm on property where they source the majority of their produce. [the farm] Then everything, like literally everything, is cooked over an open flame. [the fire] And each night dinner is served at large banquet tables where everyone mingles and shares, with an open kitchen and chefs that presented each course. [the feast]

 Now…about these blueberries.